 The generalisation of self-energy in MDPD to multicomponent systems has so far been ambiguous; the form of the LD proposed in the literature has been assumed without justification of the reasoning.
 For the $i$th particle, single-component LDs can be defined separately by particle type $\alpha$:

-So for $n$-component systems there are $n$ different LDs for each particle.
-The ambiguity is in that it is not \emph{a priori} clear how to combine these correctly in the self-energy.
+So, for $n$-component systems there are $n$ different LDs for each particle.
+The ambiguity lies in the fact that it is not \emph{a priori} clear how to combine these correctly in the self-energy.

 Mathematically, for pair potentials the energy per particle is a straightforward function of the coordinates of the neighbouring particles: $u(\{\vc r_i\})$.
 LD potentials have a function representing the LD and an outside wrapping function $u$: $u[\bar\rho(\{\vc r_i\})]$.
 In case of multicomponent systems, such as liquid mixtures or alloys, a question arises how to combine the terms within the wrapping function $u(x)$.
-Taking the simplest, two-component system composed of types $\alpha,\beta$, two options are immediately apparent: (i.) $u[ \bar\rho^{(\alpha)}( \{\vc r_i\} ) + \bar\rho^{(\beta)}( \{\vc r_i\} ) ]$, and (ii.) $u[ \bar\rho^{(\alpha)}( \{\vc r_i\} )] + u[ \bar\rho^{(\beta)}( \{\vc r_i\} ) ]$~\footnote{There is also a trivial function where the self-energy contains only the local density of the particles of the like type, $u[\bar\rho^{(\alpha)}(\vc r_i)]$.
+Taking the simplest, two-component system composed of types $\alpha$ and $\beta$, two options are immediately apparent: (i.) $u[ \bar\rho^{(\alpha)}( \{\vc r_i\} ) + \bar\rho^{(\beta)}( \{\vc r_i\} ) ]$, and (ii.) $u[ \bar\rho^{(\alpha)}( \{\vc r_i\} )] + u[ \bar\rho^{(\beta)}( \{\vc r_i\} ) ]$~\footnote{There is also a trivial function where the self-energy contains only the local density of the particles of the like type, $u[\bar\rho^{(\alpha)}(\vc r_i)]$.
 However, the resulting force is the same as for the partial local density variant.}.